arskom/spyne/doc/source/manual/sqlalchemy.rst

 ------------

 This tutorial walks you through most of what you need to know to expose your services.
+You can read the :ref:`manual-metadata` section where service metadata management apis are introduced.

-You can refer to the reference of the documentation or the mailing list if you have further questions.
+Otherwise, you can refer to the reference of the documentation or the mailing list if you have further questions.